 Marion County (3-0) took the lead for good on a pair of free throws with a minute and a half left.
 The Tigers had a chance to take the lead with less than a minute left, but Ethan Anderson’s three-point shot missed.

-Page 2 of 2 - “I knew it was over,” Jarman said after the missed trey.
+“I knew it was over,” Jarman said after the missed trey.
 “I was just trying to get our guys heads up at that point.”

 Marion County went to the charity stripe twice more before the game ended, making all four attempts.